DavidDaKing/DaveOSCP/README.md

 # DaveOSCP
 Journey towards OSCP certification, Notetaking, Tidbits, Tools, ETC

+Disclaimer: No offical offsec/pwk lab content is posted here.
+These are just my personal prep notes for the cert exam.

 # Inital Setup
 Set up directories for the syllabus and schedule